365 Days (2015 film)

-365 Days is a 2015 Telugu romantic family drama film written and directed by Ram Gopal Varma.
-Produced by D. Venkatesh, with soundtrack by Nag Sri Vatsa, the film stars Nandu and Anaika Soti in lead roles.
+365 Days is a 2015 Indian Telugu-language romantic family drama film written and directed by Ram Gopal Varma.
+Produced by D. Venkatesh, with soundtrack by Nag Srivatsav, the film stars Nandu and Anaika Soti in lead roles.
 Upon release, the film received mixed reviews.

 Plot

 Apoorva and Shreya find themselves at a turning point in their marriage as their once-strong bond becomes weaker as a result of increasing miscommunications.
 They seek the help of a seasoned marriage counselor in a desperate attempt to salvage their relationship, hoping to sort through the tangled problems and find the happiness that first drew them together.